tominflux/tomaaato-landing/README.md

 # tomaaato.xyz - Landing Site

 [tomaaato.xyz](http://tomaaato.xyz/) is hosted on Heroku and deployed via this repo.
-(Meaning it's configured to be heroku-deployment ready.
+(Meaning it's configured to be heroku-deployment ready).

 Most built using React & Bootstrap, Express is also used for a little bit of back-end, and threejs for the geometric animation.